Bilvantis-NeoAI/Radex/README.md

 - Axios for API communication
 - **Firebase Client SDK**: For client-side authentication and real-time features.

+## 🔒 Authentication Details

+### 1. Okta Authentication (Enterprise Mode)

+When Okta is enabled via environment variables (`OKTA_CLIENT_ID`, `OKTA_DOMAIN`, etc.):

+- Users are redirected to Okta’s hosted login page.
+- Upon successful login, Okta issues an ID token and access token.
+- The backend (FastAPI) verifies the Okta token’s signature and extracts user claims.
+- If the user does not exist locally, RADEX creates a user record and assigns a default role (e.g., Viewer).
+- The FastAPI backend then issues a RADEX JWT for session management in the frontend.
+- RBAC is enforced using roles stored in the RADEX database (Owner, Editor, Viewer).

+**Key Benefit**: Centralized enterprise authentication with SCIM / SSO support.

+### 2. Firebase Authentication (Cloud Mode)

+When Firebase is enabled (`FIREBASE_ADMIN_SDK_JSON` and client SDK variables):

+- The frontend uses Firebase Client SDK for authentication (email/password, Google, etc.).
+- The Firebase ID token is sent to the backend via `Authorization: Bearer <token>`.
+- The backend uses Firebase Admin SDK to verify and decode the token.
+- Upon verification, the user is mapped to a RADEX user record.

 ## 📋 Prerequisites

 - Docker and Docker Compose